 b.
 To perform a contract with you or to take steps at your request before entering into a contract

-- handling your claims or complaints;
+- handling your complaints;

 c.
 To fulfil our legitimate interests

-We use your personal data in order to offer and develop our insurance products and services, to improve our insurance risk management and to defend our legal rights for the following reasons:
+We use your personal data in order to offer, develop and promote our insurance products and services, to improve our insurance risk management and to defend our legal rights for the following reasons: